 The Company files federal income tax returns in the United States and Mexico, as well as multiple state and local income tax returns in the United States.
 The Company's U.S. federal income tax returns for the years ended December 31, 2006, 2007 and 2008 are currently being examined by the U.S. Internal Revenue Service.
-As of April 21, 2011, no adjustments have been proposed.
-The Company's U.S. federal and state income tax returns are not subject to examination for the tax years prior to 2006.
+As of July 21, 2011, no adjustments have been proposed.
+The Company's U.S. federal income tax return is not subject to examination for the tax years prior to 2006.
 The Company's state income tax returns are not subject to examination for the tax years prior to 2007, with the exception of three states.
 With respect to Mexico, the tax years prior to 2005 are closed to examination.